pts/tinyveracrypt/README.txt

 Please note that both (including `--veracrypt') also work for TrueCrypt encrypted volumes.

-Q22.
+Q22B.
 How to open a TrueCrypt encrypted volume on Linux?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
 If you know the passphrase, run this:

   $ sudo ./tinyveracrypt.py open --truecrypt RAWDEVICE NAME

-Alternateivel, if you have VeraCrypt installed, run this:
+Alternatively, if you have VeraCrypt installed, run this:

   $ sudo veracrypt --text --mount --truecrypt --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE